mncl/bash-tutorial/pipelines.md

 # Pipelines

-A pipeline, or simply pipe, is a sequence of commands connected so that the output of one command is the input of the other.
+A pipeline (or simply pipe) is a sequence of commands connected so that the output of one command is the input of the other.
 E.g.

 ```